KiandaBPM/docs/content/docs/platform/rules/workflow/start-a-process.md

 The target process can be a **Partner process**.
 The partner organisation must have enabled process security (in the Process settings for the target process) to allow your process to interact with the target process.

 Use the **Lookup existing process** flag to find a particular instance of the target process at runtime.
 If you select Yes, then you can select a field in the current process which contains the id of the target instance.

-**Table mapping** allows you copy the contents of a table in the current process to a table in the target process.
-Click on Table mapping.
-On the right side, select a table in the current process;  on the left side, choose a table in the target process.
-Click on the three dots icon to set the table mappings.
-If you select Copy rows and click on Copy row conditions you can control which rows are copied over to the target process.
-If you select Update rows and click on Update row conditions, then you can control which rows are updated with new data.

 Use **Trigger rules in target instance** to select a field or rule to trigger in the target process.
 Set Execute in series to Yes to ensure server side execution is performed in series instead of in parallel.